ubuwaits/bokehdelic/README.md

 # Bokehdelic

-A soothing, interactive visualization.
-Click the page to add new bokeh (or bubbles, or whatever you'd like to call them) to the page.
+A soothing, interactive experience in your web browser.
+Click to add new bokeh (or bubbles, or whatever you'd like to call them) to the page.
 Or, watch as new ones are generated automatically.

 ### View it: http://hellohappy.org/bokehdelic